sedemto/phain-ltfat/README.md

 # PHAIN implementation using LTFAT
-A slighty faster version of PHAIN [1].
+Computationally faster version of PHAIN [1].
 ## Goal
 Reimplement PHAIN [1,2] such that fast routines of the LTFAT time-frequency toolbox [3] are utilized, resulting in a lower computational time while maintaining the reconstruction quality.